dlr-eoc/ukis-frontend-libraries/README.md

+This repository (UKIS Frontend Libraries) is a collection of angular components, services, interfaces... which are often used in UKIS mapping applications.

-This repository hosts all libraries that are imported into project specific UKIS Frontend Applications.
+It is the base to create a project specific UKIS Frontend Application.

 It uses [angular](https://angular.io/) and the [Clarity Design System](https://vmware.github.io/clarity/).
-The dependencies to the used modules are defined in package.json and are stored in node_modules.

-This repository contains the following modules as angular libraries:
+The following angular libraries are included in this repository:

 - [base-layers-raster](projects/base-layers-raster/README.md)
 - [cookie-alert](projects/cookie-alert/README.md)